Privacy notice

 Why the data is used

-Data collected on the public domain is used to route users into the correct tenant sign-in experience, provision new tenant environments, protect public entry routes, and keep a credible operational trust surface available for customers and evaluators.
+Data collected on the public domain is used to measure which public pages and channels lead to meaningful product activity, route users into the correct tenant sign-in experience, provision new tenant environments, protect public entry and lead-capture routes, and keep a credible operational trust surface available for customers and evaluators.

 How tenant data remains separated